-There were a few interesting advanced features with this product as well.
+This product had a few interesting advanced features that we didn’t see on the other best free PDF to Word converters.
 For example, you can protect specific sections of your document so that only recipients who have the required permissions can see that information, and you can even download an app for iOS and Android to work on your PDF conversions on the go.

 This free PDF converter converts text accurately but images are sometimes distorted in the output file.
 Other potential problems include random spaces or unexpected line breaks appearing in your final document.
 However, these issues are pretty minor and can be corrected manually unless you have large batches of files to convert at a time.